satansdeer/satansdeer.github.com/src/pages/posts/static-type-checking-js/index.md

 Here I'll refer to the definition of Benjamin Pierce book "Types and Programming Languages" where he gives the following definition of the type system.

-> A type system is a tractable syntactic method for proving the absence of certain program behaviors by classifying phrases according to the kinds of values they compute.
+> A type system is a tractable syntactic method for proving the absence of certain program behaviours by classifying phrases according to the kinds of values they compute.

-Ok, I hope that I look smart now 🤓.
+OK, I hope that I look smart now 🤓.

 And basically, this phrase means that type system allows to check the syntax of the program and mark some phrases invalid if kinds of values it computes don't align.

 The fact that we can tell it just by the syntax – means that we do it statically, not at runtime.

-In javascript there is no way to say that some values won't align, all of that expressions are valid:
+In Javascript there is no way to say that some values won't align, all of that expressions are valid:

 ```js
 [] + 1